About the Book

 MICHAEL S. FALK, CFA, CRC

-Michael is a partner at Focus Consulting, where he specializes in helping investment teams with improving their investment philosophy, process and execution techniques, and investment firms with their strategic planning as well as their succession.
+Michael is a partner at Focus Consulting, where he helps investment teams improve their investment decision-making, and investment firms with their strategic planning as well as their succession.
 Previously, he was a chief strategist at Mauka Capital, LLC, a global macro L.P., and a chief investment officer in charge of manager due diligence and asset allocation for a multi-billion-dollar advisory practice.